 On the other hand, criminal activity always involves a deliberate act that affects society, such as burglary, battery, assault, or murder.
 In these cases, these illegal acts are resolved in a criminal court.
 Judges punish the actual wrongdoer with fines or incarceration.

 Finally, the third main difference relies on the case’s societal effect.
 In both cases, the act’s effect will always be negative.
 However, as mentioned before, torts mostly affect the individual involved only and redress, whereas crimes go on a bigger scale, with a greater burden of proof.
 A conviction will often lead to an injunction, jail, and restitution as a penalty.

 In particular cases, crimes and torts may coincide in the same criminal activity, where people get confused.
-If someone was drunk driving, for example, and caused an accident that damaged someone else, there’s both a tort and a crime there.
+For example, if someone was drunk driving and caused an accident that damaged someone else, there’s both a tort and a crime there.
 The tort would be the accident itself, whereas drunk driving would be the crime.

-Unless the affected person decides to sue the guilty party for damages caused.
-By contrast, these cases against wrongdoers are resolved through a criminal court; if not, the case is merely a tort.
+Unless the affected person decides to sue the guilty party for damages caused, these cases against wrongdoers are resolved through a criminal court; if not, the case is merely a tort.

 To give you a more straightforward idea of what the differences between both terms are, make sure to check the following list:

 If you or someone you loved got hurt during an outrageous accident, it might be overwhelming to deal with all of the legal proceedings yourself.
-Even law-abiding citizens are involved in one of these cases at some point during their lives, and they need to get the right help.
+Even law-abiding citizens are involved in one of these cases at some point during their lives and need the right help.